-Blue light consists of short wavelengths, which result in the light that you are seeing to flicker more easily and create a glare, resulting in more clarity and brightness on the screen.
+Blue light consists of short wavelengths, which results in the light that you are seeing flickering more easily and creating a glare, resulting in more clarity and brightness on the screen.
 As a result of this, many who use electronic devices for considerable amounts of time may experience retinal damage and macular degeneration in addition to the fatigue and headaches that can result from its mentally related effects.

 In fact, just two hours spent looking at a digital device can result in you experiencing dry eyes, blurry vision, and weariness, all of which can then result in difficulty focusing, both physically and mentally.

 Another reason for blue light’s ability to adversely affect our eye health is due to our eyes’ natural filters not providing adequate protection against it.

 Also keep in mind that many of the ways that looking at screens will negatively affect your eyes is through digital eye strain that is unrelated to this type of light.
 This is because your eyes are generally working hard at seeing these screens regardless, which is partially due to your eyes blinking less often while you are engaging in this activity.